gi-tops/admin/README.md

    Git remote heroku added
    ```

-1. Go back to your [app settings page](https://github.com/settings/apps) and update the **Webhook URL** to the URL of your deployment, e.g. `http://rocky-plains-38240.herokuapp.com/`.
+1. Go back to your app settings page ( [Gi-Tops Safe Settings
+Enforcer](https://github.com/apps/gi-tops-safe-settings-enforcer) ) and update the __Webhook URL__ to the URL of your deployment, e.g. `http://rocky-plains-38240.herokuapp.com/`.

 1. Configure the Heroku app, replacing the `APP_ID` and `WEBHOOK_SECRET` with the values for those variables, and setting the path for the `PRIVATE_KEY`: